BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 deltaTimeSinceLastObservation)
 ```

-When a pool is initialised the first observation will have a tickCumulative of 0
+When a pool is initialized the first observation will have a tickCumulative of 0
 since no time has passed.

 When a swap happens and say the new tick of the pool becomes 25 and it has